 BBC’s Nick Robinson responds to ‘controversy’ over his David Cameron interview

-During the Today programme, he questioned Lord David Cameron on Britain’s position after Iran’s attack on Israel over the weekend.
+The presenter questioned Lord Cameron on Radio 4’s Today programme about Britain’s position after Iran’s attack on Israel over the weekend.

 BBC presenter Nick Robinson has said he “should have been clearer” when describing Israeli attacks in Gaza as “murders” that it was not his view or that of the corporation.